 You have the right to:

-- request information on whether the notary processes your personal data and, where that is the case, for what purposes information is processed and which categories of personal data the notary processes, to whom the information is transmitted, if applicable, how long the information is stored, if applicable, and to which rights you are entitled.
+- request information on whether the notary processes your personal data and, where that is the case, on the purpose of the processing, the categories of personal data that are processed, to whom the information is transmitted, for how long the information will be stored, and what rights you have.

-- have corrected any inaccuracies of personal data relating to you that have been stored here at my office.
-You also have the right to have me complete an incomplete data set, stored at the notary's office.
+- have corrected any inaccuracies of your personal data that have been stored at the notary's office.
+You also have the right to completion of an incomplete data set stored at the notary's office.

-- request erasure of the personal data relating to you, insofar as there is cause for erasure provided for by law (cf. Art.
-17 GDPR) and the processing of your data has not been required in order to comply with a legal duty or for any other overriding legitimate grounds within the meaning of the GDPR.
+- request erasure of your personal data if there is a statutory ground to do so (see Art.
+17 GDPR) and the processing of your data is not required to comply with a legal obligation or any overriding legitimate grounds within the meaning of the GDPR.

-- request the notary to restrict the processing of your data to the use for e.g. the establishment of legal claims or for reasons of important public interest while the notary for instance verifies your claim for correction or objection, or, if applicable, if the notary opposes your request of erasure (cf. Art.
+- request the notary to restrict the processing of your data, for example to their use for the establishment of legal claims or for reasons of important public interest while the notary checks your entitlement to rectification or objection or if the notary rejects your request for erasure (see Art.
 18 GDPR).

-- object to the processing, insofar as such processing is necessary to allow the notary to carry out his/her tasks in the public interest or exercise his/her official functions, if there are legitimate grounds for the objection arising from your specific situation.
+- object to the processing where such processing is necessary to allow the notary to carry out the notary's tasks in the public interest or exercise the notary's official functions if there are legitimate grounds for the objection arising from your specific situation;

-- contact the supervisory authorities to lodge a complaint under data protection law.
-The supervisory authority competent for the notaries domiciled in Berlin is the Berlin Commissioner for Data Protection and Freedom of Information (Berliner Beauftragte für Datenschutz und Informationsfreiheit), Friedrichstr.
-219, 10969 Berlin, Phone: 030 13889-0, Fax: 030 2155050, E-mail: email@example.com and for the aforementioned notaries domiciled in Frankfurt am Main: The Hessian Commissioner for Data Protection and Freedom of Information (Der Hessische Beauftragte für Datenschutz und Informationsfreiheit), Gustav-Stresemann-Ring, 65189 Wiesbaden, Phone: 0611-1408 0, Fax: 0611-1408 611, E-mail: firstname.lastname@example.org.
+- contact the data protection authorities to file a complaint.
+The competent authority for the notaries in Berlin is the Berlin Commissioner for Data Protection and Freedom of Information (Berliner Beauftragte für Datenschutz und Informationsfreiheit), Friedrichstr.
+219, 10969 Berlin, telephone: +49 30 13889-0, facsimile: +49 30 2155050, e-mail: firstname.lastname@example.org, and for the notaries in Frankfurt am Main The Hessian Commissioner for Data Protection and Freedom of Information (Der Hessische Beauftragte für Datenschutz und Informationsfreiheit), Gustav-Stresemann-Ring, 65189 Wiesbaden, telephone: +49 611 1408-0, facsimile: +49 611 1408-611, e-mail: email@example.com.

-- The complaint may be filed with any data protection authority, regardless of whether the authority is locally responsible.
+The complaint may be filed with any data protection authority, regardless of whether the authority is locally responsible.